petereon/beaupy/README.md

 poetry install
 ```

-For testing, this project relies on [`ward`](https://github.com/darrenburns/ward).
+For testing, this project relies on pytest.
 It is included as a development dependency, so
 after installing the dependencies you can simply execute the following:

 ```sh